HowardZHY/LegacyCompatibilityUtils-1.8.9/README.md

 Submit an issue if you met incompatibilities.

+### If you try to use [CodeChickenCore](https://www.curseforge.com/minecraft/mc-mods/codechickencore)

+Make sure rename CompatLib's file like `aCompatLib.jar`, that mod must be loaded after CompatLib otherwise would crash.

 ### If you try to use [BlockSteps](https://www.curseforge.com/minecraft/mc-mods/blocksteps):

 Disable use VBOs in Video Settings if you use this mod, otherwise blocks won't show.